11 alternatives to Microsoft Excel

 Go beyond streamlining data by creating an expansive database with Grist.
 An Excel alternative, Grist, much like Numbers, provides a more customizable view than the traditional table layout.
 However, with Grist, you can populate reports, create custom dashboards, and attach files to organize your data.

 In addition to supporting real-time collaboration on spreadsheets, Grist is a great option for those juggling CRM or business management.
 Similar to Polaris Office, Grist is free, to an extent.
-A free plan will grant you 10 documents per month with two collaborators per document, while a Team Plan at $8 per month provides unlimited documents and collaboration for a full team.
+A free plan will grant you an unlimited number of documents per month and up to 5,000 records per document, while a Pro plan at $8 per user per month provides up to 100,000 records per document.
 A customized enterprise option is also available.

 9. Zoho Sheet